Navid200/xDrip/docs/Starting-G6.md

 4. Adjust xDrip [settings](./G6-Recommended-Settings.md).

-5. If "Start Sensor" isn't available, under the top left menu from the main screen, tap on "Stop Sensor".
-On the stop sensor page, tap on "STOP SENSOR".
+5. If "Start Sensor" isn't available, under the top left menu from the main screen, "Stop Sensor" from the same menu.
 Wait 5 minutes.
 If you are replacing the sensor, using your current transmitter, remove the transmitter from the old sensor.
-The transmitter needs to be outside sensors for at least 10 minutes.
+The transmitter needs to be detached from your body for at least 10 minutes.
 If there is bleeding, after inserting the new sensor, use Q-tips to absorb the blood.
 Keep doing that, and don't allow any blood to get to the contacts, until bleeding stops.

 6. If you are starting a new transmitter, enter the new transmitter serial number (Transmitter ID): Settings &#8722;> Dexcom Transmitter ID.